typelevel/cats-collections/docs/src/main/tut/set.md

 ```

 Note that the result is of type `List[(B, List[A])]` where `B` is the value of `f` on all element of the class `B`.
 In
-other words, each value of the class `B` represents the same within the `Set` under the function `f`
+other words, each value of the class `B` represents the same (`B`) within the `Set` under the function `f`.

+It is also important that all elements on the original `Set` will be included in one of the equivalence classes since
+the union of these classes will conform the original `Set`.